soniasusanto/iHash/README.md

-# ihash
+# iHash

 iHash is an iOS app that allows users to generate hashtags by uploading their own images.